matthewjamesadam/Scane/README.md

 * SANE's "advanced" device properties are not shown, purely because the advanced properties for my own scanner were boring.
 * Planar RGB devices don't yet work.
 Which scanners are planar RGB devices?
 I dunno!
 * Scanners with indeterminate line length don't yet work.
 I think this is mostly sheet-fed scanners.
-* No SANE custom configuratoin can be specified.
+* No SANE custom configuration can be specified.

 File bugs and feature requests in the Issues page.